 It also includes any fee received for not carrying out any activity in relation to any business.

-In case the deduction is by or on behalf of the government then TDS deducted under section 194J has to be deposited on the same day.
+In case the deduction is done by or on behalf of the government then TDS deducted under section 194J has to be deposited on the same day.

-In other cases, TDS under section 194J has to be deposited within one week from the end of the month in which such TDS has been deducted.
 If the amount is credited or paid on the last day of the financial year i.e. 31st march then TDS has to be deposited within 2 months from the end of the financial year in which it is credited or paid.

 The assessing officer on your application may allow deducting of TDS in special cases on quarterly basis i.e. 15th July, 15th October, 15th January and 15th April.